kontainapp/km/demo/nokia/README.md

 This directory contains demo work for Nokia Software.
 The directories
 are:

 * kontain-faktory - build system for building Java Kontainers from Nokia Kafka and zookeeper images.
 See `kontain-faktory/README.md` for information on how to build the images.
-You `need` to build them before you can run Nokia Kafka perf tests against Kontainers  (i.e. Java  unikernel in Kontain CVM)
+You `need` to build them before you can run Nokia Kafka perf tests against Kontainers  (i.e. Java  unikernel in Kontain VM)
 * kafka-test-tool - Java based Kafka Tests.
 See `kafka-test-tools/README.md` for Nokia's instructions on this.
 * test-app - Python machine learning.
 (Suspended work for now)